 3D printers are more affordable than ever and easier to use.
 By investing in a 3D printer, your classrooms provide the foundation for future generations to continue innovating and solving problems.

 In addition to investing in a suitable 3D printer, you will need materials such as filament for printing.
-Prices for 3D printers vary from a few hundred Euros to several thousand Euros.
 It is important to get a printer that fits your school’s budget and needs, and that’s where we come in with expert advice.

 To get started with 3D printing in your STEM/STEAM classroom, contact us today.